Skip to Main Content

 • Damage caused by pets is typically not covered by homeowners insurance policies, though some policies may cover injuries caused to others by a pet.

 Animals like rodents, insects and other creatures can cause a lot of damage to your property.
-Homeowners insurance financially protects your home from specific sources of damage, but in most cases, home insurance policies do not cover loss resulting from animal damage.
-For that reason, it’s important to understand your coverage and be proactive about protecting your home from animal damage.
+While homeowners insurance financially protects you from covered losses like fire and storm damage, in most cases, home insurance policies do not cover losses resulting from animals.
+For that reason, it’s important to understand your coverage and to be proactive about protecting your home from animal damage.

 Compare home insurance rates